Explore Wainuiomata Regional Park: Your Ultimate Nature Escape

-• Wainuiomata Regional Park features over 55 km of trails suitable for all skill levels, including family-friendly walks and challenging mountain bike tracks.
+• Wainuiomata Regional Park boasts an extensive network of trails spanning various distances, catering to all skill levels with family-friendly walks and thrilling mountain bike tracks.

-• Visitors can enjoy natural swimming spots and picnic areas, perfect for relaxation amid stunning scenery.
+• Visitors can unwind at natural swimming spots and designated picnic areas, ideal for relaxation amidst stunning natural scenery.

 Location and Access